 - Denmead Junior School

-This partnership was formed in March 2018 and over the course of the next two years schools will:
+This partnership was formed in March 2018 and has continued post-pandemic: It focusses on school improvement and the sharing of good practice:

 - undertake bespoke training, following each review (delivered by the ‘Improvement Champions’ within the partnership)